TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

        <statement-N>

-For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as depth-first, left-to-right, not searching twice in the same class where there is an overlap in the hierarchy.
+For most purposes, in the simplest cases, you can think of the search for attributes inherited kutoka a parent kundi as depth-first, left-to-right, not searching twice in the same kundi where there is an overlap in the hierarchy.
 Thus, if an attribute is not found in :class:`DerivedClassName`, it is searched for in :class:`Base1`, then (recursively) in the base classes of :class:`Base1`, and if it was not found there, it was searched for in :class:`Base2`, and so on.